dnmore/client-tracker/README.md

 ## OWNER

-- Full access to all CRUD operations
+- Full CRUD access
-- Can view analytics
+- Access to analytics
-- Can manage billing and subscriptions
+- Manage billing and subscriptions

 ## VIEWER

-- Read-only access to leads and deals
+- Read-only access
 - Can view analytics
-- Cannot modify data
-- Cannot manage billing
+- Cannot modify data or manage billing

+## Role Assignment

+- The first authenticated user is assigned the `owner` role
+- All subsequent users are assigned the `viewer` role

 ## Permission Matrix